 mixture of the world and the Church, or driven to separation by other reasons: but these difficulties had never produced free churches.
 Conscience acted individually.
 Some understood one another perhaps, and acted in concert.
-A *secession* was formed&#8212;a separation, a school of theology, or the like.
+A *secession* was formed -- a separation, a school of theology, or the like.
 Individual conscience, and a certain spiritual activity, delivered from the yoke, found free course; but the national body, as yet intact, persevered in judging this as an irregularity, and sometimes persecuted it.

 Matters no longer rest there.
 All is debated.
 The ties which bound up the whole in one bundle are unloosed.
 The notion of liberty has weakened the rights of the Church which the state supported.
 It is no more solely the conscience of spiritual men who, by faith, open for themselves a road in the face of personal difficulties created by associations which they respect.
 A principle is laid down, as the sole religious principle that maintains the rights of the conscience and of Christ, and, as such, declares itself entitled to occupy the theatre of the world.
 The providence of God is prominent therein.
 This is an important consideration for faith and conscience.
 People desire the Church to be formed according to Christ.
-Men, long clogged in their consciences, and pushed forward now by providential circumstances, are seen to shake off the yoke of an alien influence, and to act with faith, in the design of forming a church which answers to the wants of the times, such as they understand them, and to the ideas they have got of what the Church ought to be.
+Men, long dogged in their consciences, and pushed forward now by providential circumstances, are seen to shake off the yoke of an alien influence, and to act with faith, in the design of forming a church which answers to the wants of the times, such as they understand them, and to the ideas they have got of what the Church ought to be.

-II.
-Here an important question arises.
+2. Here an important question arises.
 Is it the duty of all to join this?
 Is it in this path the Spirit of God leads the Christian?